 Brush them two to three times a week with a Pin brush to comb long haired coat and hound glove or rubber curry brush to brush short haired coats.
 Use shedding blade to remove loose hair during shedding seasons.
 They don’t require frequent bathing.

 Clean tear stains with wet approved solution.
 Check ears periodically and clean them if dirty using cotton ball dampened in wet approved ear cleanser.
 Trim ails once or twice a month and during trimming nails, trim the hair between the toes.
-Brush the teeth two to three times a week to remove tartar build-up and daily brushing is recommended to prevent bad breath and gum diseases.
+Brush their teeth two to three times a week to reduce tartar buildup, and for better prevention of bad breath and gum disease, daily brushing is recommended.

 Habitat